48th (South Midland) Division: 1915–1918

 The members of the division who did not, or were not able to, volunteer for overseas service, were transferred to newly created second line units intended for home defence.
-These second line units were eventually formed into the 61st (2nd South Midland) Division and, following the passing of the Military Service Act 1916, deployed to France in February 1916.
+These second line units were eventually formed into the 61st (2nd South Midland) Division and, following the passing of the Military Service Act 1916, deployed to France in May 1916.

-The division took part in the Battle of the Somme in 1916, the Battle of Pozières and the Third Battle of Ypres.
-In November 1917, the division was sent to Italy, where it remained until the end of the War.
-It fought the on Asiago Plateau (15–16 June 1918) and the Battle of Vittorio Veneto.
+The division, now commanded by Major General Robert Fanshawe, who would command for just over three years, took part in the Battle of the Somme in 1916, the Battle of Pozières and the Battle of Passchendaele (also known as the Third Battle of Ypres) in the following year.

+In November 1917, the division was sent to the Italian front, where it remained until the end of the war.
+It fought the Battle of the Piave River (15–16 June 1918) and the Battle of Vittorio Veneto from October to November.